tyberion/jupyter_pdf_slides/README.md

 A dockerfile and scripts to convert a jupyter notebook to pdf (latex beamer) slides.

 It uses the metadata values from the slides view of jupyter notebook (in the sense that a skipped cell is not shown), and (if it is installed) the metadata from the hide_code jupyter notebook plugin to hide the code or output of a cell.

 It inserts a new slide after each markdown section or subsection.
+A markdown section creates a page with only a title (no content) the markdown subsection allows for content.

 The first cell in the example notebook shows how to make a titlepage (**Note** the empty line at the beginning is required)

 To assure nice images plot them to svg so use the following in your notebook: